eea/eea.glossary/README.rst

     [buildout]
     ...
     eggs =
-        collective.glossary
+        eea.glossary

 After updating the configuration you need to run ''bin/buildout'', which will take care of updating your system.

 Go to the 'Site Setup' page in a Plone site and click on the 'Add-ons' link.

-Check the box next to ``collective.glossary`` and click the 'Activate' button.
+Check the box next to ``eea.glossary`` and click the 'Activate' button.

 Usage
 -----